Guy Roger Nzamba

 Guy Roger Nzamba (born 13 July 1970) is a Gabonese former professional footballer, who played as a forward.
 He represented the Gabon national team between 1988 and 2000, scoring 21 goals in 52 matches.

 Career

-Nzamba made his debut in the Football League for Southend United on 20 September 1997, at home to Fulham in the 1–0 victory.
-He came on as a substitute in the 40th minute for Paul Williams before being substituted himself in the 65th minute for Carl Beeston.
+Nzamba made his debut in the Football League for Southend United on 20 September 1997, at home to Fulham in a 1–0 victory.
+He came on as a substitute in the 40th minute for Paul Williams before being substituted himself in the 65th minute by Carl Beeston.

 He also represented the Gabon national team on a number of occasions.

 Career statistics

 Scores and results list Gabon's goal tally first, score column indicates score after each Nzamba goal.